BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/communication-protocol/subscribe-config.md

 config/sensor/
 ```
 </div>
  This endpoint is used when sensor specific configurations are changed.
-Such as specifying sensor measurment method, as point measurement or averaged measurement.
+Such as specifying sensor measurement method, as point measurement or averaged measurement.

 ### Broker Namespace Topic